Why is My Cat Attacking Me All of a Sudden? And How To Handle

 1. Play Aggression

-Cats are hunters by nature.
+Cats are hunters by nature and play fighting is a normal part of their behaviour.
 Because hunting is a survival skill for wild cats, it is built into their DNA.
 They would practically starve to death if they didn’t hunt and acquire their next meal.
 The odds of survival increase with the level of the hunter.

 Domestic cats still retain these hunting tendencies even if they don’t need to hunt since you feed them breakfast, noon, and supper without making them work for it.
 Play is one way to deal with this habit.